OCHA-DAP/hdx-signals/src/indicators/ipc/README.md

 ## Output datasets

-`flags_ipc.csv`: flagging dataset.
+`flags_ipc.gdsheets`: flagging dataset.

-`raw_ipc.csv`: raw IPC output.
+`raw_ipc.gdsheets`: raw IPC output.
 This data is actually already in a clean format, but is called raw because it includes subnational data and has not been aggregated to the country level.
 Useful for exploring the subnational context of the alert.

-`wrangled_ipc.csv`: wrangled IPC data.
+`wrangled_ipc.gdsheets`: wrangled IPC data.
 National level data that also includes the deltas for each period (current or projected).
 The deltas for a current row are the differences with the previous current period.
 The deltas for a projection row are the differences between the first projection and current period in that analysis or between the second